-- Crow: A simple, lightweight, and built-in monitoring solution, that is enabled by default when you install Codacy.
+- Crow: A simple, lightweight, and built-in monitoring solution, enabled by default when you install Codacy.

 - Prometheus + Grafana + Loki: A comprehensive third-party monitoring solution, recommended for more advanced usage.

-The sections below provide details on how to set up each monitoring solution.
+The sections below provide instructions on how to set up each monitoring solution.

 Crow displays information about the projects that are pending analysis and the jobs currently running on Codacy.